 We do not have DNS logs.

-We use uncensoredDNS.org for DNS lookups where absolutely nothing is being logged or censored.
+We run our own DNS servers for DNS lookups where absolutely nothing is being logged.

 We do not have connection or session logs.